 For some people, price is the only factor that matters.
 The Sig Sauer Romeo 5 and the Bushnell Trophy TRS-25 are the two options that give you good performance without spending too much money.

-What is a 300 Blackout pistol good for?
+What is the effective range of a 300 Blackout pistol?

-What is the best red dot sight for a 300 Blackout?
+What is the advantage of a 300 Blackout pistol?

 Offers a wider range of projectile choices, burns its full potential in a 9-inch barrel, better for hunting, and can cycle both super and subsonic ammo.